 3. Back injuries are prevalent.
 This type of accident can result from manual handling accidents, but they are also the consequence of many a slip, trip or fall accident.

-6. Broken bones/ fractured bones – a frequent workplace accident injury across many sectors – from office tripping accidents to crushing accidents on defective machinery to slips to being hit by a moving object.
+6. Broken bones/ fractured bones – a frequent workplace injury across many sectors – from office tripping accidents to crushing accidents on defective machinery to slips to being hit by a moving object.

-8. Amputation or severe limb damage – factory accidents and any setting where improperly guarded or otherwise defective machinery results in injury can lead to limbs getting so severely damaged, they require amputation.
+8. Amputation or severe limb damage – Factory accidents and any setting where improperly guarded or otherwise defective machinery results in injury can lead to limbs getting so severely damaged they require amputation.